psin007/psin007/README.md

 ### Hi there, I'm Pooja  👋

-I'm a Software Engineer and a recent graduate of Monash University as a Master of Information Technology.
-I have around 2.5 years' international experience as a Software Engineer in Momentum Systems and as a System Software Engineer in Hewlett Packard Enterprise.
+I'm a Software Engineer and a graduate of Monash University as a Master of Information Technology.
+I have around 3.5 years' international experience as a Java developer in Selling Simplified, Software Engineer in Momentum Systems and as a System Software Engineer in Hewlett Packard Enterprise.

 Currently I am looking for an 🌟opportunity to work as a Software Engineer or a Java Backend Developer to build innovative applications that are competitive in market and benefit organization and community, in general.

-My top projects<br/>
+My top personal projects<br/>
 〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️
 <br/>
 👩 Healthy Maternity - It's an android application to help track weight of pregnant women in rural Victoria and to share progress with their Obstretician online.